· · · ·

 Federal Duck Stamp or federal pass holder – Free

 The refuge is open daily from dawn to dusk.
 The Visitor Center is open Tuesday through Sunday, 10:00 a.m. to 4:00 p.m.
 Permits are obtained at the self-service kiosk at the start of the Wildlife Drive (CASH or CHECK ONLY).
 Entrance passes are available at the Visitor Center.
 The current Federal Duck Stamp is valid July 1 to June 30 ($25).
 The Interagency Annual Pass ($80) and the Blackwater NWR Pass ($12) are valid one year from the date of issue.
 The lifetime Interagency Senior Pass ($10) is available to those 62 years or older.
-Free passes include the Interagency Access Pass for people who are blind or permanently disabled, the Military Annual Pass for active duty military and dependents, and the “Every Kid in a Park” Pass for 4th Graders who possess a completed voucher.
+Free passes include the Interagency Access Pass for individuals who are blind or permanently disabled, the Military Annual Pass for active-duty military personnel and their dependents, and the “Every Kid in a Park” Pass for 4th Graders who possess a completed voucher.

 More outdoor adventures